sy-harabi/sy-harabi.github.io/_posts/2025-02-19-Quad-Movement-Basics.md

 - More efficient methods for packing creeps into formation.
 - Avoiding collisions with enemy creeps.
 - Temporarily breaking formation to slip through narrow passages.
-- Inter-room traveling for long-range attacks or harvesting.
+- Inter-room traveling for entering and retreating.
 - Room edge handling to prevent getting stuck at exits.

 ---